 In horse racing, standardbred can trot or pace as speedy as racing.
 Their special characteristics are they are disciplined at hunting, quiet at jumping, and able to use in show jumping, show eventing, and eventing.
 They are excellent in trail racing and ranching, have excellent temperament, and have good behavior.

 5. Race Horse Breeds: Paint Horse

 The color is bay, chestnut, black, palomino, gray, buckskin, and blue roan.
 But more importantly, their physical coloring is their distinctive white marking.
-The two dominant coat patterns of the Paint horse, the overo, and tobiano are distinguished by the position of the white coloring on the body.
+The two dominant coat patterns of the Paint horse, the overo, and tobiano, are distinguished by the position of the white coloring on the body.

 6. Race Horse Breeds: Appaloosa

-7. Race Horse Breeds: Andalusian
+7. Racing Horse Breeds: Andalusian

-Andalusian is a pure Spanish Horse that originated in the Iberian Peninsula where its ancestors lived for thousands of years.
+Andalusian is a pure Spanish Horse that originated in the Iberian Peninsula, where its ancestors lived for thousands of years.
 They are very strong horses due to their well-developed muscular structure, deep chest, and well-developed nostril.
-The average height ranges from 61 to 65 inches and body weight from 450 t0 500 kg which is a well known medium horse.
+The average height ranges from 61 to 65 inches and body weight from 450 t0 500 kg; which is a well-known medium horse.